Quick relaxation techniques for anxiety: How to Relieve Tension, Anxiety, and Stress Naturally

 How can you take an ideal breath?
 Should the breath fill the chest?
 Is it right to breathe with a full chest or a full belly?
 You will be surprised to know that the ideal breath fills the belly more than the chest.

-To do an ideal breathing exercise, first sit and relax.
-Now, slowly close your eyes and focus on your breathing.
-In this process, we breathe with the belly.
 First, take a breath for 4 seconds, then hold it for 4 seconds, and release the breath for 5-6 seconds.
 Breathe through your nose and exhale through your mouth.
 Do it slowly and notice that the chest does not swell; the stomach swells.
 Focus on your breath and feel yourself taking in oxygen and releasing carbon dioxide.
 After some time, you will feel very relaxed.
 You can do this at any time.

 In this exercise, you will take your mind to a specific place.
 Let me tell you some scenarios.
 You have to imagine yourself in that place.
 Deep visualization and deep concentration will take you there.